Footage-Firm/circleci-docker-base/README.md

 # circleci-docker-base
 This is a lightweight Docker image with docker, docker-compose, and the latest LTS versions of node and npm.

+## Publishing
+This image auto-builds from source in dockerhub.
+Pushing a git tag will create an image with that tag in dockerhub, and merging to master will update "latest".

 ## TODOs:
 - [ ] Investigate starting with a base docker image and install node